 The Remuneration Committee makes recommendations to the Board regarding all aspects of executive KMP remuneration.
 This includes making recommendations in relation to the targets (including threshold and stretch performance targets) to be included in the KEEPP scorecards and in relation to setting performance conditions that attach to Performance Shares (both the financial conditions and the other non-financial performance conditions).
 As part of setting performance conditions on the Performance Shares for the divisional managing directors (currently the Managing Director, Kmart Group and the Managing Director, Bunnings Group), the Remuneration Committee makes recommendations to the Board on whether the conditions should be set at a divisional or business level.
-The Group Managing Director provides updates and makes recommendations to the Remuneration Committee on these matters in relation to his direct reports throughout the year, but is not involved in making recommendations in relation to his own remuneration.
-The Group Managing Director provides formal updates to the Remuneration Committee on a six-monthly basis.
-To inform the Board and Remuneration Committee, and to assist with their decision-making processes, additional information and data is sought from management and remuneration consultants, as required.
+The Group Managing Director provides updates and makes recommendations in relation to his own remuneration.
+The Group Managing Director provides formal updates to the Remunerations in relation to his own remuneration.
+The Group Managing Director provides formal updates to the Remuneration and data is sought from management and remuneration consultants, as required.